 The Eastern Neighborhoods PEIR determined that adoption of the rezoning and area plans would result in an unavoidable significant impact on land use due to the cumulative loss of PDR.
-Subsequent CEQA case law since certification of the Eastern Neighborhoods PEIR has clarified that "community character" itself is not a physical environmental effect.5 Therefore, consistent with Appendix G of the CEQA Guidelines, analysis concerning land use character has been removed from further evaluation in this project-specific initial study.
+Subsequent CEQA case law since certification of the Eastern Neighborhoods PEIR has clarified that "community character" itself is not a physical environmental effect.
+Therefore, consistent with Appendix G of the CEQA Guidelines, analysis concerning land use character has been removed from further evaluation in this project-specific initial study.

-Regardless, the proposed project would not remove any existing PDR uses as both lots are currently used for surface parking and would therefore not contribute to a direct impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
-The project site was zoned C-M (Heavy Commercial) prior to the rezoning of Eastern Neighborhoods, which did encourage PDR uses.
-The project site consists of two parcels and through the Eastern Neighborhoods rezoning process one of the parcels was rezoned to PDR-1-G (Production, Distribution and Repair-1-General) and the other to UMU (Urban Mixed Use).
-Both of these zoning districts permit PDR uses, and therefore, rezoning to districts that permit PDR uses did not contribute to the significant impact identified in the PEIR.
-The proposed project includes about 6,200 square feet of PDR uses on the ground floor and 13,160 sf of SEW uses throughout the rest of the building proposed on Lot 21, and the development of the proposed project would result in a net increase of PDR space in the Mission Area Plan.
-The Citywide Planning and Current Planning divisions of the planning department have determined that the proposed project is permitted in the UMU and PDR-1-G Districts and is consistent with the development density established for the project site in the Mission Area Plan, the UMU and PDR-1-G land use requirements, as well as the height and bulk requirements of the 40-X and 58-X height and bulk districts.
+Regardless, the proposed project would not remove any existing PDR uses as the project site is currently used for surface parking and would therefore not contribute to a direct impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+The project site was zoned C-M (Heavy Commercial) prior to the rezoning of Eastern Neighborhoods, which did encourage development of PDR uses.
+Through the Eastern Neighborhoods rezoning process, the project site was rezoned to UMU (Urban Mixed Use).
+The UMU zoning district permits PDR uses, and therefore, rezoning the project site to permit PDR uses did not contribute to the significant impact identified in the PEIR.
+The Citywide Planning and Current Planning divisions of the planning department have determined that the proposed project is permitted in the UMU District and is consistent with the development density established for the project site in the Mission Area Plan, the UMU use requirements, as well as the height and bulk requirements of the 58-X height and bulk district.
 The project is seeking a height concession pursuant to the state density bonus law to exceed the applicable 58-X height limits.
 As proposed, with the allowable height concession pursuant to the state density bonus, the project is permitted in the UMU district and is consistent with the development density as envisioned in the Mission Area Plan.
-The proposed project is consistent with Mission Plan Objective 1.1, which calls for strengthening the mixed-use character of the neighborhood while maintaining the neighborhood as a place to live and work.^{6,7}
+The proposed project is consistent with Mission Plan Objective 1.1, which calls for strengthening the mixed-use character of the neighborhood while maintaining the neighborhood as a place to live and work.

-5 Preserve Poway v.
+&lt;sup>4 Preserve Poway v.
 City of Poway, 245 Cal.App.4th 560.